thansen0/wiringbeaglelite/readme.md

 # WiringBeagle Lite

 Despite it's popularity and age, I wasn't able to find an easy to use GPIO for the beaglebone, so wrote my own.
-This would probably work on a lot of debian-based boards with GPIO pins (including raspberry pi) however I haven't tested it with them.
+This project is intended to to be a stand-alone file and require no additional package instalations other than default C.

 ## What this is not

 This is not a fully-fledged GPIO library, nor does it give you deep insight into GPIO functionality or useability.
-If you're hoping it'll be like wiringpi for beaglebone you're going to be super dissapointed.
-It also isn't going to be super fast, so if you're trying to change the pin readings at a high rate of speed it won't work either.
+If you're hoping it'll be as exceptionally capable as wiringpi for beaglebone you're going to be dissapointed.
+This project simply writes to the hardware overlays, so if you're trying to change the pin readings at a high rate of speed you may encounter difficulties as well.

 ## What this is